ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](koala_srt_center.png)](koala_srt_center.png)

-And as a final example, lets also move the 'nose' to near the bottom of the image, and set background to a matching white background.
+And as a final example, let's also move the 'nose' to near the bottom of the image, and set background to a matching white background.

 ~~~
 convert koala.gif  -virtual-pixel white \